On the number of tangencies among $1$-intersecting $x$-monotone curves: Abstract

 \section{Abstract}

 Let $\cC$ be a set of curves in the plane such that no three curves in $\cC$ intersect at a single point and every pair of curves in $\cC$ intersect at exactly one point which is either a crossing or a touching point.
-According to a conjecture of J\'anos Pach the number of pairs of curves in $\cC$ that touch each other is $O(|\cC|)$.
+J\'anos Pach conjectured that the number of pairs of curves in $\cC$ that touch each other is $O(|\cC|)$.
 We prove this conjecture for $x$-monotone curves.